Anti-Romani sentiment: 16th and 17th centuries

-In Royal Hungary in the 16th century at the time of the Turkish occupation, the Crown developed strong anti-Romani policies, since these people were considered suspect as possible Turkish spies or as a fifth column.
+In 16th century Royal Hungary, during Ottoman expansion in Hungary, the Crown developed strong anti-Romani policies, since these people were considered suspect as possible Turkish spies or as a fifth column.
 In this atmosphere, they were expelled from many locations and increasingly adopted a nomadic way of life.

 The first anti-Romani legislation was issued in the March of Moravia in 1538, and three years later, Ferdinand I ordered that Romani in his realm be expelled after a series of fires in Prague.

-In 1545, the Diet of Augsburg declared that "whosoever kills a Gypsy (Romani), will be guilty of no murder".
+In 1545, the Diet of Augsburg declared that "whosoever kills a Gypsy, will be guilty of no murder".
 The subsequent massive killing spree which took place across the empire later prompted the government to step in to "forbid the drowning of Romani women and children".

 In England, the Egyptians Act 1530 passed by the Crown in Parliament banned Romani from entering the country and required those living in the country to leave within 16 days.
 Failure to do so could result in confiscation of property, imprisonment and deportation.
 The act was amended with the Egyptians Act 1554, which directed that they abandon their "naughty, idle and ungodly life and company" and adopt a settled lifestyle.
-For those who failed to adhere to a sedentary existence, the Privy council interpreted the act to permit the execution of non-complying Romani "as a warning to others".
+For those who failed to adhere to a sedentary existence, the Privy Council interpreted the act to permit the execution of non-complying Romani "as a warning to others".

 In 1660, the Romani were prohibited from residing in France by King Louis XIV.

 18th century

 In 1710, Joseph I, Holy Roman Emperor, issued an edict against the Romani, ordering "that all adult males were to be hanged without trial, whereas women and young males were to be flogged and banished forever."
 In addition, in the kingdom of Bohemia, Romani men were to have their right ears cut off; in the March of Moravia, the left ear was to be cut off.
 In other parts of Austria, they would be branded on the back with a branding iron, representing the gallows.
 These mutilations enabled authorities to identify the individuals as Romani on their second arrest.
 The edict encouraged local officials to hunt down Romani in their areas by levying a fine of 100 Reichsthaler on those who failed to do so.
 Anyone who helped Romani was to be punished by doing forced labor for half a year.
-The result was mass killings of Romani across the Holy Roman empire.
+The result was mass killings of Romani across the Holy Roman Empire.
 In 1721, Charles VI amended the decree to include the execution of adult female Romani, while children were "to be put in hospitals for education".